-This feature is included in the Professional and Enterprise plans.
+This feature is included in the Professional, Enterprise and ReportR plan.

 The email templates feature allows you to send emails to your respondents based on their selected answers or a quiz/survey score.
 This is a great way to keep your respondents engaged!
 Email templates are so useful because each email can be customized according to each respondent's answers or score using editor variables.

 Editor variables refer to survey data, fields or questions and answers in your survey.
 By typing in the name of the variable you can personalize your email without having to set up different emails for each respondent.

 For example, if you insert the variable *|q1_response|*, this will be replaced with the answer that the respondent entered for the first question.
 So if question 1 was asking their name, and you write " Dear *|q1_response|* ", the email will now address respondents by name, eg, Dear John.
 Or if your first question was asking for some information, you can show respondents how they answered the question.

 In this guide, you'll learn how to set up email templates and how to specify when they should be sent.

 Now that you've got your questionnaire written, let's go through the steps needed to set up the emails that will be sent to respondents when they have completed the questionnaire.

 Head over to the Extra Options tab.

 Scroll down to the section Questionnaire Logic and click Email templates.